machinely79/product-supply-forecast/README.md

 ![SCMap](https://github.com/machinely79/product-supply-forecast/blob/main/images/SCMap.png)

 One of its key advantages is handling **intermittent time series**, where delivery event data is sparse and non-continuous.
-By leveraging a **hybrid machine learning approach**, the system enhances **inventory management** and **logistics efficiency**, helping businesses make more accurate and data-driven supply chain decisions.
+By leveraging a **hybrid machine learning approach**, the system enhances inventory management and logistics efficiency, helping businesses make more accurate and data-driven supply chain decisions.

 ## Business Problem